 The initiative has been made possible through the generous support and encouragement of the US Embassy, Pakistan.

 The dialogue was held under the umbrella theme of “Convergence amid Divergence: Identifying Pathways to Cooperation in a Challenging Environment”.
-In addition to the inaugural session, four working sessions were held discussing the following sub-themes:

 The delegates from the US included Richard Boucher, Robin Raphel, David Smith.
 Tricia Bacon and Michael Kugelman.
 Pakistan was represented by Dr. Ashfaque Hasan Khan, Ambasasdor Ashraf Jehangir Qazi, Ambassador Mohammad Sadiq, Traiq Khosa and Raoof Hasan.